 Welcome to Safewill.
 These guidance notes provide legal information to assist you in understanding the basics of Will-writing, and to assess whether Safewill is appropriate for your personal circumstances.
+These notes have been prepared in conjunction with, and under the oversight of, our legal advisers.

 Please note that Safewill is not a law firm and does not provide legal advice.
 If after reading these guidance notes you are unsure of whether Safewill is right for you, we recommend seeking independent legal advice.